 But sometimes people have seen fit to pay me in appreciation for my writing services.
 Here are some links to examples of my professional work around the Web.

-Currently, I am Inside Network’s resident reviewer.
+I was Inside Network’s resident reviewer for a little over a year.
 I review Facebook games over at Inside Social Games and mobile (iOS and Android) games and apps at Inside Mobile Apps.
 I also compile a weekly report for Inside Network’s metrics service AppData.

 Games Are Evil

 I’m the managing editor over at Games Are Evil, a site which has been around for some time now, but was at serious risk of being put out to pasture and left to die a while back.
 I took up the reins in mid-2012, rebranded it as a home for “alternative gaming” — that is, games outside of the “triple-A” sector — and, with the help of a team of talented volunteer writers, launched a series of tightly-focused columns specialising in various gaming niches.
 Check out the main site here, or you can read my specialist columns on JRPGs and visual novels directly.
 Games Are Evil is a labour of love for everyone involved — we’re not making any money from it, but we’re trying to provide compelling content for those who want to read something a little different from the usual clickbait.

 In 2011, I covered the daily news on GamePro.com.
 GamePro sadly died a death at the end of November 2011, but a number of my articles can still be found on its sister site PC World.
 Check out this page for a link to some of my work.
 (Note: When scrolling to later pages, change the “%20″ in the URL to a “-” otherwise you’ll just get everything by people whose first name is Pete.)